Peripheral Neuropathies

 • Electrodiagnostic studies have a sensitivity of up to 95% for the diagnosis when detailed studies are performed. | |

-• In most patients, including elderly patients and patients with diabetes, surgical carpal tunnel release should be considered if conservative measures fail. |
+• In most patients, including elderly patients and patients with diabetes, surgical carpal tunnel release should be considered if conservative measures fail. | |

-The clinical manifestations of carpal tunnel syndrome consist of intermittent pain, numbness, and tingling in the fingers that is dependent on the position of the hand and wrist and commonly associated with subjective weakness of grip.
+The clinical manifestations of carpal tunnel syndrome consist of intermittent pain, numbness, and tingling in the fingers dependent on the hand and wrist position and commonly associated with subjective grip weakness.
 The symptoms occur initially at night only and may wake the patient from sleep.
-In a more severe carpal tunnel syndrome the symptoms occur also during the day.
-They are often provoked by hyperextension or hyperflexion of the wrist during activities such as driving, or during work-related repeated hand movements.
+In a more severe carpal tunnel syndrome, the symptoms also occur during the day.
+They are often provoked by hyperextension or hyperflexion of the wrist during activities, such as driving, or during work-related repeated hand movements.
 The pain can radiate up into the forearm or even up to the shoulder.
 There frequently is subjective hand swelling and stiffness.
-The patient will often shake the hand and fingers in an effort to obtain relief from the discomfort (flick sign).
+The patient will often shake their hand and fingers to obtain relief from the discomfort (flick sign).
 Usually, the dominant hand is more involved than the nondominant hand.
-Although positive sensory symptoms such as pain and tingling predominate, occasionally the only sensory symptom is loss of dexterity.
+Although positive sensory symptoms such as pain and tingling predominate, occasionally, the only symptom is loss of dexterity.
+Atrophy of the thenar eminence muscles is the hallmark of the severe stage of carpal tunnel syndrome.
 The incidence of carpal tunnel syndrome is highest in middle-aged women.
-There is also an association with pregnancy.
+There is also an association with pregnancy, predominately during the third trimester.

-On neurologic examination, abnormal findings were limited to minimal weakness of the right abductor pollicis brevis muscle and reduced pinprick perception in the right median nerve distribution, maximally on the thumb and the tip of the second and third finger with sparing of the thenar eminence.
+On neurologic examination, abnormal findings were limited to minimal weakness of the right abductor pollicis brevis muscle and reduced pinprick perception in the right median nerve distribution, maximally on the thumb and the tip of the second and third finger, with sparing of the thenar eminence.
 Phalen's test was positive.
 There was no Tinel's sign.

-Electrodiagnostic testing showed evidence for a mild median nerve entrapment at the wrist on the right.
+Electrodiagnostic testing showed evidence of a mild median nerve entrapment at the wrist on the right.
 Treatment with a resting wrist splint failed to adequately relieve the symptoms.
 Surgical carpal tunnel release was followed by marked improvement.

-Reduced space may be caused by tenosynovitis, rheumatoid arthritis, ganglia, osteophytes, osteosis, anomalous muscles, or tumors.
-Fluid retention is thought to be responsible in pregnancy, during lactation, or during the use of estrogens.
-Conditions with increased susceptibility of the nerve include diabetes, hypothyroidism, hereditary neuropathy with pressure palsies, acromegaly, and focal amyloid deposition that can be idiopathic or secondary to a genetic defect, systemic amyloidosis, or dialysis.
+Reduced space in the carpal tunnel may result from synovial tissue hypertrophy, such as in tenosynovitis and rheumatoid arthritis, ganglion cysts, osteophytes, osteosis, anomalous muscles, or tumors.
+Fluid retention is implicated in pregnancy, during lactation, or with the use of estrogens.
+Other conditions with increased susceptibility to carpal tunnel syndrome are diabetes, hypothyroidism, hereditary neuropathy with pressure palsies, acromegaly, and focal amyloid deposition.
+The latter can be secondary to a familial or wild-type transthyretin amyloidosis, amyloid light chain deposits, or chronic dialysis.

 Acute carpal tunnel syndrome is mostly seen in the setting of traumatic injury to the hand or wrist and occasionally the forearm.
 It can be caused by the common Colles' fracture of the distal radius.
 Furthermore, bleeding into the carpal canal due to coagulation disorders seen with leukemia, hemophilia, or anticoagulant therapy can provoke acute carpal tunnel syndrome.
 Urgent surgical release is indicated for acute severe carpal tunnel syndrome.